thecodingdoc1/Media-Buddy/README.md

 - Implementation of Spring MVC

 # Note
 - This project is not web enabled at the current time.
-It is created on my local host but am currently getting services for online distribution.
+It is created on my local host but am currently getting services for online distribution. gfds